peritus/obsidian-interactive-ratings/README.md

 Add interactive rating symbols to your notes that update with a click.

-## Usage

 <img alt="demo of the Interactive Ratings Plugin for Obsidian" src="screencast.gif" width="400" />

-Type any supported symbol sequence (minimum 3 identical symbols) in your note.
-When you hover over these symbols in edit mode, clicking on one of the symbols allowing you to update the rating.

-## Installation

-1. In Obsidian settings, go to Community Plugins
-2. Disable Safe Mode
-3. Search for "Interactive Ratings"
-4. Install and enable the plugin

-## Configuration

-### Custom Emojis

-You can configure which emojis are supported for rating interactions by going to Settings → Community Plugins → Interactive Ratings.
-In the "Emojis to support in ratings" setting, enter any emojis you want to use for ratings.

-**Default emojis**: `🎥🏆⭐💎🔥⚡🎯🚀💰🎖️`

-**Example usage**:
-- `🎥🎥🎥🎥🎥 (4/5)` Movie rating
-- `🏆🏆🏆 3/5` Achievement level
-- `🔥🔥🔥🔥 80%` Spice level
-- `🎯🎯🎯🎯🎯🎯 (5/6)` Accuracy rating

-### Rating Text (optional)

-Add numerical ratings with these formats:

-- `★★★☆☆` - Only symbols, no rating text
-- `★★★☆☆ 3/5` - Fraction without parentheses
-- `★★★☆☆ (3/5)` - Fraction in parentheses
-- `★★★☆☆ 60%` - Percentage
-- `★★★☆☆ (60%)` - Percentage in parentheses

-The numerical rating updates automatically when you change the symbols.

 ## Supported Symbol Sets